informaticaucm-TPI/2425-Practica0/en/README.md

     * If 0 <= k <= n, apply the formula.

 **Observations**:
-It is better to save results of the factorial function as a type `long`. <!-- It is better that the local variables used to save results of the factorial function be of type `long`.-->
+It is better to use variables of type long for the factorial function. <!-- It is better that the local variables used to save results of the factorial function be of type `long`.-->

-Once these methods are implemented, we can test them with the following code in the `main` method (commenting o removing the last line):
+Once these methods are implemented, we can test them with the following code in the `main` method (commenting or removing the current content):

 ``` Java
 for (int i = 0; i < 6; ++i) {